oznogon/cc-srd5/README.md

-# cc-srd5: The CC-BY-4.0 *SRD 5.1* in Markdown
+# cc-srd5: The CC BY 4.0-licensed *SRD 5.1* in Markdown

 > This work includes material taken from the System Reference Document 5.1 (“SRD 5.1”) by Wizards of the Coast LLC and available at https://dnd.wizards.com/resources/systems-reference-document.
 The SRD 5.1 is licensed under the Creative Commons Attribution 4.0 International License available at https://creativecommons.org/licenses/by/4.0/legalcode.

-The `cc-srd5.md` file in this repo is the original *System Reference Document 5.1* PDF converted to Markdown, then lightly edited to fix typographical errors, remove protected or trademarked terms left in the document by the publisher, and improve its navigation and accessibility as a digital document.
+The `cc-srd5.md` file in this repo is the relicensed *System Reference Document 5.1* PDF converted to Markdown, then lightly edited to fix typographical errors, remove protected or trademarked terms left in the document by the publisher, and improve its navigation and accessibility as a digital document.

 ## Project goals